 Reading in 4th Grade

-In short, 4th graders begin to learn how to “think” and talk about a text in order to find their deeper meanings and messages.
-This is done both with texts students read independently and texts read by the whole class or smaller groups of students.
+In short, 4th graders begin to learn how to think and talk about a text to find deeper meanings and messages.
+This is done both with texts students read independently and those read by the whole class or smaller groups of students.
 Teachers may often use a class read-aloud to show students strategies for thinking about and analyzing what they read, encouraging them to do this in their own reading.
 Students also do this as they write in more detail about the texts they read.

-In order to build reading skills, your 4th grader:
+To build reading skills, your 4th grader:

 - Uses specific examples from the text to explain characters’ motivations, main events, central themes, or ideas about a text.